2factorauth/twofactorauth/CONTRIBUTING.md

 }
 ```

-The `language` field inside `contact` can be included for non-English websites.
-The language
-codes should be lowercase [ISO 639-1][iso-lang-wikipedia] codes.

 ### Exceptions & Restrictions

 If a site requires the user to do something out of the ordinary to set up 2FA or if 2FA is
-only available in specific countries, you can note this on the website.
+only available in specific countries or to specific account types, you can document this using the `notes` field.

 ```JSON
 {